Sentinel-1- Observation Scenario - Planned Acquisitions - ESA

 The high level Sentinel-1 observation strategy during full operations capacity is based on:

-In exceptional cases only, emergency observation requests may alter the pre-defined observation scenario, possibly requiring use of the Stripmap (SM) mode.
+In exceptional cases only, emergency observation requests may alter the pre-defined observation scenario, potentially requiring the use of the Stripmap (SM) mode.

 As a general principle, the polarisation scheme uses the following logic:

-The two following maps describe the overall Sentinel-1 constellation observation scenario, in terms of SAR mode, polarisation, observation geometry, revisit and coverage frequency, starting as of October 2016.
-These maps will regularly be updated to reflect the further increase of the overall system capacity, in particular with the gradual use of the European Data Relay System (EDRS) and of the 4th X-band receiving station, currently being set up.
+The two following maps describe the overall Sentinel-1 constellation observation scenario, in terms of SAR mode, polarisation, observation geometry, revisit and coverage frequency, starting as of May 2019.

 The Wave mode, continuously operated by default over open oceans, is not shown on these maps.